 Plastic Surgery Clinics in Korea Shut Down Amid Coronavirus Fears

-Dr. Kenneth Hughes is a published expert in regard to the trends in the Korean Plastic Surgery Market.
+As of March 2020, Dr. Kenneth Hughes is a published expert in regard to the trends in the Korean Plastic Surgery Market.
 The Korean plastic surgery market has always taken on a large number of plastic surgery tourists, and the recent outbreak of the coronavirus has hit the industry hard.
 According to the Korea Culture and Tourism Institute, there was a tourism deficit of 1.1 trillion dollars in January alone.
 The number of not only foreigners seeking plastic surgery but Koreans as well has plummeted in recent months.
 Plastic surgery insiders said they suffered about a 70% decrease in business since January.
 Some clinics are afraid to be stigmatized by having served a confirmed coronavirus patient, so many refuse to see foreign patients to avoid that stigma.
 Some of the patients have rescheduled for a later date, but, in many instances, the number of patients seen is virtually zero.
-In the US, plastic surgeons have closed offices for about 2 weeks now.
-Most offices have laid off many of the nurses, scrub technicians, aestheticians, and receptionists during this difficult time.
+In the US, plastic surgeons have closed offices for about 2 weeks now with the goal of reducing transmission of the virus and the number of patient deaths.
+Though Dr. Kenneth Hughes has not laid off any of his surgical staff, most offices have laid off many of the nurses, scrub technicians, aestheticians, and receptionists during this difficult time.
 Most offices offer virtual consultations to meet patient demand with the understanding that the surgeries will be scheduled sometime in the future.
 Non-cosmetic elective surgeries have largely been put on hold such as gallbladder removals, joint replacements, and other surgeries that will not substantially alter a person’s state of health for the worse.

 1) Wash your hands frequently

 2) Maintain social distancing